-- Annual election of all directors. - Non-management director retirement at age 75. - Majority vote standard in uncontested elections. - Independent, involved and informed Board of Directors. - All directors currently serving as directors, other than our CEO, are independent. - All of our directors who served on the Board during 2016 attended more than 75% of the meetings of the Board and those committees of which the director was a member in the aggregate during 2016 (all directors had an attendance percentage with respect to such meetings of 92% or higher). - Board orientation for new members and ongoing director education. - Lead Independent Director. - Independent Board committees. - Our three active standing Board committees are comprised solely of independent directors. - Executive sessions of independent directors are held at each regularly scheduled Board meeting. - Annual Board and committee self-evaluations. - Board oversight of risk management. - · No stockholder rights plan. - Common stock is the only class of voting securities outstanding.
+- Annual election of all directors. - Non-management director retirement at age 75. - Average board tenure. - Since 2015 the Board of Directors has added 4 new independent directors, which has reduced the average tenure of our independent directors from 15 years to 7 years and which has reduced the average age of our independent directors from 67 to 57 (in each case as compared to 2015). - Majority vote standard in uncontested elections. - Independent, involved and informed Board of Directors. - All directors currently serving as directors, other than our CEO, are independent. - All of our incumbent directors who served on the Board during 2017 attended more than 75% of the meetings of the Board and those committees of which the director was a member, during the period in which he or she served as a director, in the aggregate during 2017 (all incumbent directors had an attendance percentage with respect to such meetings of 94% or higher). - Board orientation for new members and ongoing director education. - Lead Independent Director. - Independent Board committees. - Our three active standing Board committees are comprised solely of independent directors. - Executive sessions of independent directors are held at each regularly scheduled Board meeting. - Annual Board and committee self-evaluations. - Board oversight of risk management. - No stockholder rights plan. - · Common stock is the only class of voting securities outstanding.